 - 1. Let value be the result of calling the [[Get]] internal method of holder with argument key. - 2.
 If Type(value) is Object, then - a.
 Let toJSON be the result of calling the [[Get]] internal method of value with argument "toJSON". - b.
-If IsCallable(toJSON) is true - Let value be the result of calling the [[Call]] internal method of toJSON passing value as the i. - this value and with an argument list consisting of key. - 3.
+If IsCallable(toJSON) is true - i.
+Let value be the result of calling the [[Call]] internal method of toJSON passing value as the this value and with an argument list consisting of key. - 3.
 If ReplacerFunction is not undefined, then

 - a.
 Let value be the result of calling the [[Call]] internal method of ReplacerFunction passing holder as the this value and with an argument list consisting of key and value. - 4.
-If Type(value) is Object then, - a.
-If the [[Class]] internal property of value is "Number" then, - i.
-Let value be ToNumber(value). - b.
-Else if the [[Class]] internal property of value is "String" then,i.
-Let value be ToString(value). - c.
-Else if the [[Class]] internal property of value is "Boolean" then, - i.
-Let value be the value of the [[PrimitiveValue]] internal property of value. - 5.
-If value is null then return "null". - 6.
-If value is true then return "true". - 7.
-If value is false then return "false". - 8.
-If Type(value) is String, then return the result of calling the abstract operation Quote with argument value. - 9.
-If Type(value) is Number
+If Type(value) is Object then,

 - a.
+If value has an [[IsNumber]] internal property then,

+- Let value be ToNumber(value).

+- b.
+Else if value has an [[IsString]] internal property then,

+- i.
+Let value be ToString(value).

+- c.
+Else if value has an [[IsBoolean]] internal property then,

+- i.
+Let value be the value of the [[PrimitiveValue]] internal property of value.

+- 5. If value is null then return "null".

+- 6. If value is true then return "true".

+- 7. If value is false then return "false".

+- 8. If Type(value) is String, then return the result of calling the abstract operation Quote with argument value.

+- 9. If Type(value) is Number

+- a.
 If value is finite then return ToString(value). - b.
 Else, return "null". - 10.
 If Type(value) is Object, and IsCallable(value) is false - a.
-If the [[Class]] internal property of value is "Array" then - Return the result of calling the abstract operation JA with argument value. - b.
+If value has an [[IsArray]] internal property then - Return the result of calling the abstract operation JA with argument value. - b.
 Else, return the result of calling the abstract operation JO with argument value.